prasobhkollattu/SpringCloudEasyStarter/README.md

     http://localhost:9411/zipkin
   - **BookService**
      This is a boot micro service to deliver books and this service internally call StoreService if some books are not available.
-     You can start any number of instance of this service.It will automatically get a random port.And this service will be invoked using gateway url.
+     You can start any number of instance of this service.It will automatically get a random port.And this service will be invoked using Gateway url.
      http://localhost:8080/book-service/books
-     port 808 is of Gateway
+     port 8080 is of Gateway